 Priority F: Support Public Health and Public Safety for Our Community cont F4 Vegetation Management for Access and Fire Safety Provide vegetation management for access and fire risk reduction on an average of 495 acres per year, totaling 7,425 acres along levee, property lines and maintenance roads over a 15-year period.
-F5 Good Neighbor Program: Encampment Cleanup Manage 300 acres annually to cleanups trash, debris, and hazardous pollutants generated from encampments and to reduce the amount of these pollutants entering streams.
-Provide up to \$500,000 per year in cost-share with local agencies for services related to encampment cleanups, including services supporting staff safety, discouraging re-encampments along waterways or addressing the socioenvironmental crisis with the goal of reducing the need for encampment cleanups.
+F5 Good Neighbor Program: Encampment Cleanup Perform 300 annua anups to reduce the amount of trash and pollutants entering the streams.
+Provide up to \$500,000 per year in cost-share with other agencies for services related to encampment cleanups, including services supporting staff safety, discouraging re-encampments along waterways or addressing the homelessness crisis with the goal of reducing the need for encampment cleanups.
 F6 Good Neighbor Program: Graffiti and Litter Removal and Public Art Cleanup identified trash and graffiti hotspots at approximately 80 sites four (4) times per year.
 Respond to requests on litter or graffiti cleanup within five (5) working days.
 Provide up to \$1.5 million over 15 years to implement public art projects on Valley Water property and infrastructure.
 F7 Emergency Response Upgrades Maintain existing capabilities for flood forecasting and warning.
 Improve flood forecast accuracy and emergency response time working with the National Weather Service and through research and development.
 F8 Sustainable Creek Infrastructure for Continued Public Safety Provide up to \$7.5 million in the first 15-year period to plan, design and construct projects identified through Watersheds asset management plans.
 F9 Grants and Partnerships for Safe, Clean Water, Flood Protection and Environmental Stewardship Provide a grant and partnership cycle each year for projects related to safe, clean drinking water, flood protection and environmental stewardship.
 Provide annual funding for bottle filling stations to increase drinking water accessibility, with priority for installations in economically disadvantaged communities and locations that serve school-age children and students.
 Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship.
-Provide up to \$3 million per 15-year period for a Creekside Neighbor Rebate Program for watershed activities, including bank repair, sediment removal, and downed tree management.
+Provide up to \$3 million per 15-year period for partnerships with small municipalities (defined as under 50,000 people in the most recent census available), or special districts with boundaries substantially within the footprint of small cities, for projects aligned with the District Act and related to safe, clean drinking water, flood protection and environmental stewardship.